On generalized quasi-topological cubic-quartic gravity: thermodynamics and holography

 The Kovtun-Son-Starinets bound on the ratio of entropy density to shear viscosity always holds~\cite{Bueno:2018xqc}, and small asymptotically flat black hole solutions were found to be stable~\cite{Bueno:2017qce}, which may have implications for the information loss problem.
-Recent work has shown that the shadows of GQG black holes have potentially interesting phenomenological signatures~\cite{Hennigar:2018hza,Poshteh:2018wqy}.
+Further holographic applications of this class of theories have been carried out, with discussions of the a-theorem, the universal stress-tensor two-point function and a universal relation for central charges \cite{Li:2017ncu,Li:2017txk,Li:2018drw}; more recently an extensive investigation of the holographic properties of the cubic case without massive modes was carried out, including holographic central charges, energy flux, Renyi entropies, and shear viscosity to entropy ratio \cite{Li:2019auk}.
+Other recent work has shown that the shadows of GQG black holes have potentially interesting phenomenological signatures~\cite{Hennigar:2018hza,Poshteh:2018wqy}.

 Thermodynamics of GQG black holes has yet to be fully explored.
 Previous studies for asymptotically flat solutions and AdS black holes have appeared in restricted contexts~\cite{Bueno:2017sui, Bueno:2017qce, Hennigar:2017ego, Hennigar:2017umz}, but a full study combining both cubic \cite{Hennigar:2017ego} and quartic GQG \cite{Ahmed:2017jod} has yet to be carried out.
 The purpose of this paper is to conduct such a study for both spherical and hyperbolic charged black holes.